bjoernbethge/astro-lab/README.md

 All code is fully documented with mkdocstrings and includes automatic class inheritance diagrams, usage examples, and configuration options.

+> **ℹ️ Automatic Documentation Deployment**
+>
+> The documentation is automatically generated and deployed to GitHub Pages on every push to the `main` branch using a [GitHub Action](.github/workflows/docs.yml).
+You do not need to build or deploy the documentation manually—simply push your changes to `main` and the latest docs will be published automatically.

 ## 🛠️ CLI Reference

 AstroLab provides a comprehensive command-line interface for all aspects of astronomical machine learning and cosmic web analysis.